Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.42.0
+This has been a long time coming, but the 10+ year-old template system, which was a holdover from the earliest days of Multipurpose Colony Modules, is being retired in favor of the more flexible Omni Converter and Omni Storage system.
+Existing parts are deprecated, so your existing bases are safe.
+But new bases will use the new Omni system instead.

+BE SURE TO DELETE YOUR WildBlueIndustries/000WildBlueTools folder if you have one!

+- All convertible storage and template modules have been replaced with OmniStorage and OmniConverters.
+NOTE: This may affect vessels in flight, but you can easily reconfigure your modules by turning off resource and skill requirements in Game Settings -> WBIResources.
+- Play Mode is no longer a factor; if you have Community Resource Pack installed, you get CRP converters.
+If you have Classic Stock Resources installed, you get Classic Stock converters.
+If you have both installed, you get both.
+- Deprecated the Ponderosa, Casa, Chuckwagon, Conestoga, Hacienda, Mule, AKI Power Strip, and Doc Science Lab.
+- The Ponderosa, Casa, Chuckwagon, Conestoga, Hacienda, Mule, and Doc Science Lab all have new versions.
+- With the latest DSEV installed, the Mule V2 won't be available; use DSEV's S2 Logistics Module instead.
+- The geology functions of the Pathfinder template have been moved to the new Doc Science Lab.
+- The new Chuckwagon has an integrated greenhouse when Snacks is installed.
+- The new Conestoga gains an omniconverter in place of its dedicated Monopropellant Power Unit.

 1.40.4
 - Increased the Drilling Rig's production output.
 - Fixed issue where the Drilling rig would stop working whenever you returned to the vessel.